chele0630/Team3_Project1/README.md

 ### Key Documents

-Data sets used throught the project
+The following data sets used throughout the project.

-* a dataset was downloaded from the City of Los Angeles for the months of May through July 2018 in csv format
+* a dataset was downloaded from the City of Los Angeles for the months of May through July 2018 in csv format.
 * a dataset was downloaded from the California DMV in csv format.
-* and APi call from citipy is used
+* and API call from citipy is used.
-* an API call to Google places is used
+* an API call to Google places is used.

 ### Coding Style